elasticio/elasticio.github.io/content/_components/flow-linking/index.md

 ## Known limitations

 * Receive trigger from another flow has a restriction on receiving a sample, you need to provide it manually.
 Safely ignore the following error `"Shared Secret" is not valid!`.
-* Flow matching should be done by Name.
-If the number of matching flows is not exactly 1, then an error will be thrown.
 * `Flow Name to Call` lists all flows that contain `Flow Linking Component` technical trigger name - `receiveTrigger`.